OctopusDeploy/blog/blog/2025-06/introducing-octoai/index.md

 Anything that prevents a DevOps team from delivering software to production reduces their performance.
 There is simply no way to be a high-performing DevOps team without delivering software to production.

 This is the problem we are trying to solve: how do we remove the barriers to delivering software to production?
 Because this is the foundation of high-performing DevOps teams, and every software company demands high-performing DevOps teams.

+## How do we think about the DevOps journey?

+When we think about the DevOps journey, we often think about it from the perspective of a single team.
+But in reality, DevOps is a journey that spans multiple teams and stages of maturity.

+There are two stages in the DevOps adoption process that we want to focus on:

+* How do we help new teams get up and running quickly, creating a solid foundation based on best practices?
+* How do we reduce the friction for existing teams as they deliver software to production?

+Thinking about the DevOps journey from these two perspectives helps us to identify the areas where GenAI can provide the most value.

+## How does GenAI get teams up and running quickly?